hitchc8ck/dcs/missions/campaigns/syria/op_beowulf/mission data/campaign briefing.md

 ---

 ## **Mission Objectives**
-1. **Air Superiority:** Conduct SEAD operations to neutralize Syrian SAM threats.
+1. **Air Superiority:** Conduct SEAD operations to neutralize Syrian SAM threats and enforce NATO's no-fly zone over Syria.
 2. **Naval Dominance:** Secure the eastern Mediterranean to protect supply routes and provide air cover.
 3. **FOB Security & Reinforcement:** Ensure FOB Alpha and Bravo remain operational and fully supplied.
 4. **Counter-Offensive Preparation:** Establish a defensive line and prepare for counterattacks against Syrian forces.
 5. **Protect Lebanese Sovereignty:** Prevent Syrian forces from breaching Lebanese territory.
 6. **Monitor and Counter Insurgent Threats:** Be prepared for non-state actors attempting to exploit the conflict.

+### **No-Fly Zone Enforcement**
+NATO has formally established a **No-Fly Zone (NFZ) over Syria** to prevent Syrian Air Force operations.
+However, Syrian forces continue to challenge this restriction, conducting flights from their airbases and maintaining aerial control over their own territory. **Mission-critical objectives include enforcing the NFZ, neutralizing Syrian air threats, and establishing NATO air superiority.** Carrier-based and land-based CAP (Combat Air Patrol) missions are being conducted to intercept and engage non-compliant Syrian aircraft when necessary.

 ---